API Testing,

 Editor-Native, LSP-Powered

-First-class extensions for VS Code and Zed, plus a portable language server that brings completions, diagnostics, and hover to any editor.
+First-class extensions for VS Code and Zed — and every VS Code-compatible editor (Cursor, Windsurf, Antigravity, VSCodium) via Open VSX — plus a portable language server that brings completions, diagnostics, and hover to any editor.
 Syntax highlighting, request explorer, environment switching, and Test Explorer integration.
 Never leave your editor.

 Script in Any Language

-Write pre/post hooks and orchestration in JavaScript, Python, F#, or C# — whatever your team already runs.
-Extract tokens, build dynamic payloads, and orchestrate complex flows with real runtimes and full ecosystem access.
-No sandbox. .fsx and .csx are genuinely lovely, but never required.
+Add playlist steps and pre/post hooks in JavaScript, Python, F#, or C# — whatever your team already runs, mixed freely in one playlist.
+Extract tokens, build dynamic payloads, and validate responses with real runtimes and full ecosystem access.
+No sandbox.
+In JavaScript and Python, an injected ctx object gives you the response and passes variables between steps.

 Declarative Assertions